Softpanorama

 The virtual memory system maps physical copies of files on disk to virtual addresses in memory.
 Physical memory pages which contain the data for these mappings can be backed by regular files in the file system, or by swap space.
 If the memory is backed by swap space it is referred to as anonymous memory because there is no identity assigned to the disk space backing the memory.

 Solaris uses the concept of virtual swap space, a layer between anonymous memory pages and the physical storage (or disk-backed swap space) that actually back these pages.
-A system's virtual swap space is equal to the sum of all its physical (disk-backed) swap space plus a portion of the currently available physical memory.
+A system's virtual swap space is equal to the sum of all its physical (disk-backed) swap spaces plus a portion of the currently available physical memory.

 Virtual swap space has these advantages: